chuhann/tp/docs/DeveloperGuide.md

 ### 4.2 Checker Feature
 ![here](Images/Checker_Diagram.png)

-The checker mechanism is facilitated by the utility class `Checker`.
+The checker feature is facilitated by the utility class `Checker`.
 It is an independent class on its own without extensions and is stored under the `Data` package of our app.
 The class implements the following operations:

  - `checkDuplicates()`- Calls the checkClash method and return the status of boolean variable `isClash` .
  - `checkClash(ArrayList< item >, Item)`- Updates `isClash` once a duplicate item is found in the list.
  - `checkRecurrenceDate(Task)` - Checks if the current date is beyond the stated date in the list, and provides a new update for the date recurring date.

-Given below is an example usage scenario and how the checker mechanism behaves at each step.
+Given below is an example usage scenario and how the checker feature behaves at each step.

 Step 1.
 A new `Deadline` object is created and needs to be added to the existing list of task.
 Hence it calls `addTask()` method under `Data` class.